johnofleek/PiloT/autoPilot/README.md

 This method uses network managers GUI [NetworkManager Applet] to configure and monitor the Pilot Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install

+*Notes*
-*Note that the following is a general process it may need to be adapted to suit the particular modem fitted to the Pilot*
+1.The following is a general process it may need to be adapted to suit the particular modem fitted to the Pilot*
-*and that not all combinations of Pilot / RPi / Rasbian OS have been tested*
+2. Not all combinations of Pilot / RPi / Rasbian OS have been tested
+3. How to start a shell terminal
+   1. Hold down keys [CTRL] [ALT] T or
+   1. Use the RPi Terminal icon

 **Install required RPi apps**

 1. Check [to see if we tested that your Pilot / modem / Rpi /  will work with network manager](./test_configurationRecords.md)
-1. Clone [this](./git.md#checkout) project into your RPi
+1. Clone [this](./git.md#checkout) project into your RPi (using a shell terminal)
    ```
    git clone http://github.com/johnofleek/Pilot
    ```